Lundin sells 'carbon neutral' oil to South Korea's GS Caltex

 “All future net production from Johan Sverdrup will be certified as carbon neutrally produced by Intertek under its CarbonZero standard,” Lundin said.

-Intertek Group, which provided Lundin's certification, is involved in testing and inspection and verification to ensure that products meet quality, safety, environmental and other standards for clients including Carrefour (CARR.PA), ConocoPhillips (COP.N) and Unilever (ULVR.L).
+Intertek Group, which provided Lundin’s certification, is involved in testing and inspection and verification to ensure that products meet quality, safety, environmental and other standards for clients including Carrefour, ConocoPhillips and Unilever.

-Lundin holds a 20% stake in Equinor-operated (EQNR.OL) Johan Sverdrup, western Europe's largest oilfield with daily output of 535,000 barrels of oil equivalent per day.
-The other owners are Aker BP (AKERBP.OL), TotalEnergies (TOTF.PA) and Petoro.
+Lundin holds a 20% stake in Equinor-operated Johan Sverdrup, western Europe’s largest oilfield with daily output of 535,000 barrels of oil equivalent per day.
+The other owners are Aker BP, TotalEnergies and Petoro.

 Our Standards: The Thomson Reuters Trust Principles.